 Yes.
 In most states, applicants can schedule a life insurance medical exam at a time and place that’s convenient for them — like their home.
 The technicians have rigorous safety procedures in place to protect themselves and applicants from contracting the virus.

 There are a few exceptions.
-If you’re sick — especially with a fever or respiratory symptoms — your insurer may postpone your medical exam for 14 days.
-The same goes for applicants who have recently travelled to a country under a CDC Level 3 or 4 advisory.
+If you’re sick — especially with a fever or respiratory symptoms — your insurer may postpone your medical exam for 14 days or longer.

 Can I still purchase a no medical exam policy?